You are here

 - Involve discussion of identifiable patients or research subjects

-- Require substantial participation by students who may be made uncomfortable by the idea that their thoughts will be broadcast to the world
+- Require substantial participation by students who may be made uncomfortable by the idea that their likeness and thoughts will be broadcast to the world

 Students must have advance notice that a course will be recorded and broadcast; an area of the classroom should be set aside for students who wish to remain off-camera.
-Faculty should also be available to answer student questions off-camera (e.g., during office hours).
-There are several groups with which faculty may work to determine whether it makes sense broadcast a particular course or lecture, including Stanford’s Vice-Provost for Teaching & Learning, John Mitchell, and Lauren Schoenthaler in the legal office.
+Faculty should also be available to answer student questions off-camera (e.g., during office hours or before and after the recorded segment).
+There are several groups with which faculty may work to determine whether it makes sense broadcast a particular course or lecture, including Yi-An Chen in the Office of the General Counsel.

-Faculty or staff interested in offering a public online course should register their interest well in advance of a potential launch date.
-Faculty developing online courses will be asked to sign a Course Development Agreement (CDA) and should allow enough lead time to work out copyright, accessibility, and other issues.
-Faculty creating MOOCs need to pay special attention to copyright concerns, as rights that you might have obtained to post material on CourseWork or other closed systems do not apply in the more open MOOC systems.
-Similarly, the face-to-face teaching exemptions that allow you to use material in your classroom do not apply.
+Faculty or staff interested in offering a public online course should allow enough lead time to work out copyright, accessibility, and other issues.
+Faculty creating MOOCs need to pay special attention to copyright concerns, as rights that you might have obtained to post material on Canvas or other closed systems do not apply in the more open MOOC systems.
+Similarly, the Face-to-Face teaching exemptions that allow you to use material in your classroom do not apply.
 Refer to the VPTL’s Guidelines for Public Courses for additional information.